-Desktop, Start Menu & Taskbar are the crucial aspects of Windows 10 customization, especially when it comes to productivity.
-We have talked about how you can beautifully customize Windows 10 Desktop Background, Color, Loock screen, and Themes.
-In this post, we are looking at the rest of the two features, Start Menu and Taskbar.
+Desktop, Start Menu & Taskbar are the crucial aspects of Windows 10 customization, especially regarding productivity.
+We discussed how you can beautifully customize Windows 10 Desktop Background, Color, Lock screen, and Themes.
+In this post, we are looking at the Start Menu in Windows 10.

 How to customize Windows 10 Start Menu

 The Start menu has evolved from being a list of programs to a full-blown overlay that not only lets you pin apps and folders to it, but with the help of live tiles, you get to know more information.
-When it comes to usage, everyone has their own way.
-Some like the Start Menu to fall back to how it was during Windows 7, while others like it the way it is on Windows 10.
+When it comes to usage, everyone has their way.
+Some like the Start Menu to fall back to how it was during Windows 7, while others like it how it is on Windows 10.
 You should know its called just “Start” in Windows 10.

 What does the Start menu show by default

 The image clearly shows all the parts.
 The majority of the Start menu is taken up by Tiles.
 You also have Recently added programs, followed by the Application list.
-In the leftmost section, you have access to Profile, Settings, and Power.
+In the leftmost section, you can access Profile, Settings, and Power.
 The tiles can be grouped under different headings.

 Control what shows on the Start Menu

 Under Settings > Personalization > Start, you will find the following options:

-Show more tiles on Start: If you want to see more tiles than the default offering, use this, and it will add a fourth column which can fill in 8 small tiles.
+Show more tiles on Start: If you want to see more tiles than the default offering, use this, and it will add a fourth column that can fill in 8 small tiles.

-Show app list in Start menu: If you chose to use more tiles, hiding the app list makes sense.
+Show app list in Start menu: If you choose to use more tiles, hiding the app list makes sense.
 Turn off this option, and your start menu will no more display a list of programs.
 This will add two more icons on the leftmost section.
-One will give you access to List of programs, and second will let you switch back to Start menu tiles section.
+One will give you access to a List of programs, and the second will let you switch back to the Start menu tiles section.

 You can turn off the options to show recently added apps, show most used apps, and show recently opened items in Jump Lists on Start of the Taskbar.